 So naturally, when Ellie returned to the pool for the Rio 2016 Paralympic Games, she was a hot favourite to win gold.
 She did not disappoint.
 Ellie won medals in all six of her events, sharing the title of Australia’s top medallist from the Games alongside Dolphins teammate Lakeisha Patterson.
 She waited until her final race on the final night of Para-swimming competition to win individual gold, but it was a race worth waiting for, with Ellie putting everything she had into touching the wall just 0.39 seconds ahead of her nearest rival in the women’s 100m backstroke S9, Nuria Marques Soto from Spain.

-Ellie’s career in Para-swimming has been decades in the making.
-Her success did not come overnight, and was the culmination of years of hard work that began just eight weeks after her right leg was amputated, when she began swimming as a form of rehabilitation as a three-year-old.
+Ellie’s career in Para-swimming was decades in the making.
+Her success did not come overnight and was the culmination of years of hard work that began just eight weeks after her right leg was amputated, when she began swimming as a form of rehabilitation as a three-year-old.
 To continue to reach new heights, Ellie has relocated to Sydney, NSW, from the Sunshine Coast, QLD, to train under Simon Cusack and alongside Olympic champions Cate and Bronte Campbell.
-She will be doing everything in her power over the next couple of months to defend her gold medal at the Tokyo 2020 Paralympic Games.